verdaux/BookNotes/Conversations/When someone undermines you.md

 - [ ] How am I supposed to respond to that?
 - [ ] What are you expecting me to say?
+- [ ] What is your point with this?